ONLYOFFICE/docspace-api-sdk-typescript/docs/GroupApi.md

 const apiInstance = new GroupApi(configuration);

-let id: string; //The group ID. (default to undefined) let updateGroupRequest: UpdateGroupRequest; //The request for updating a group. (optional)
+let id: string; //The group ID. (default to undefined) let updateGroupRequest: UpdateGroupRequest; //The request for updating a group.

 const { status, data } = await apiInstance.updateGroup(
     id,